Haemorrhoids

-Haemorrhoids are assigned four different grades of severity:
+Haemorrhoids are assigned 4 different grades of severity:

-• Grade one: The haemorrhoids remain unnoticed inside the anus and don't cause any complaints
+1. Grade I: the haemorrhoids remain unnoticed inside the anus and don't cause any complaints.

-• Grade two: The haemorrhoids come out of the anus when straining or during a bowel movement, presenting as a soft or rough swelling
+2. Grade II: the haemorrhoids come out of the anus when straining or during a bowel movement, presenting as a soft or rough swelling.

-• Grade three: The haemorrhoids come out of the anus when straining and don’t go back inside on their own, but have to be pushed back inside with a finger
+3. Grade III: the haemorrhoids come out of the anus when straining and don’t go back inside on their own, but can be pushed back inside with a finger.

-• Grade four: It is no longer possible to push the haemorrhoids back inside and they remain touchable and visible outside the anus
+4. Grade IV: it's no longer possible to push the haemorrhoids back inside and they remain touchable and visible outside the anus.

 • Pain during bowel movements